Annotated Bibliography of Frame Publications,

 Falck-Therkelsen, Solveig, 'The Restoration of Seven Watts Frames at the Tate Gallery', Conservation News.
 The Official Newsletter of UKIC, no.65, March 1998, pp.34-6.

-Johnson, Alastair, Restoring a Pre-Raphaelte frame, on the conservation of the frame on Edward Burne-Jones’s King Cophetua and the Beggar Maid (1884).
-Published by the Frame Blog.
+Johnson, Alastair, Restoring a Pre-Raphaelite frame, The Frame Blog, 10 September 2012.
+On the conservation of the frame on Edward Burne-Jones’s King Cophetua and the Beggar Maid (1884).

 Johnson, Alastair, ‘Re-altering the glazing alterations of a Burne-Jones frame’, in Gerry Alabone, ed., Conserving Context: Relating Object Treatment to Collections and Settings, 2014, pp.69-81, 10 illustrations.
 On the restoration of the original appearance of the frame of Burne-Jones’s King Cophetua and the Beggar Maid (Tate).